Sammy-Nyakabau/AKS-Implementation/README.md

 # AKS-Implementation
-Web UI implementation of the AKS Primality Testing Algorithm using HTML, CSS and Brython
+Web UI implementation of the AKS Primality Testing Algorithm using HTML, CSS, Bootstrap and Brython